 NOTE: The term “ministry professional” is used in this policy to include all ordained, licensed, consecrated and commissioned persons both male and female, married or single, serving in the Holston Annual Conference.
 This includes those ministers serving extension ministries, those who are on leaves, those who have been honorably located, and those who are retired.
 “Ministry professionals” also includes any person, professional or volunteer who serves in a position of leadership, power, or authority in a ministry of the Holston conference.

 At the core of this definition of sexual misconduct is the abuse of power that occurs when a person initiates or allows sexual behavior with or from someone who is in a position of trust and dependence in the relationship.
 Sexual misconduct breaks a sacred trust.
 Any such sexual misconduct is a violation by the ministry professional who then bears the responsibility for his or her behavior.
-Each alleged case of sexual misconduct requires an investigation and response that is in line with procedures outlined below in section B When Sexual Misconduct is Alleged.
+Each written and signed complaint of sexual misconduct requires an investigation and response that is in line with procedures outlined below in section B When Sexual Misconduct is Alleged.

 2. Sexual Harassment: Sexual harassment is a sin.
 The United Methodist Church defines sexual harassment in The 2016 Book of Discipline, ¶161.J as “any unwanted sexual comment, advance, or demand, either verbal or physical, that is reasonably perceived by the recipient as demeaning, intimidating, or coercive.
 Sexual harassment must be understood as an exploitation of a power relationship rather than as an exclusively sexual issue.
 Sexual harassment includes but is not limited to, the creation of a hostile or abusive working environment resulting from discrimination on the basis of gender.”
 The 2016 Book of Resolutions, Resolution 2045 further clarifies, “It creates a hostile, offensive environment that can include unwanted inappropriate sexual jokes, repeated advances, touching, displays, or comments that insult, degrade or sexually exploit women, men, elders, children or youth.”
 Furthermore, sexual harassment can include inappropriate questions or comments about sexual behavior or preference, inappropriate comments about clothing or physical appearance, and/or repeated requests for social engagements.